PaulKinlan/paul.kinlan.me/content/2023-01-12-creating-a-web-app-with-deno-fresh-and-tensorflow.md

 - pre-trained model
 - islands
 - web application
+title: Creating a web app with Deno, Fresh and TensorflowJS
 ---

 Last week I got a trained a [simple model that will detect if an image looks like a link or a button](https://paul.kinlan.me/training-the-button-detector-ml-model/).
 It was fun and I learnt a lot.

 This article is less about the ML model and more about how I made a [TensorflowJS](https://www.tensorflow.org/js) Preact Component using [Deno](https://deno.land/) and [Fresh](https://fresh.deno.dev/) and some of the snags I hit so that you don't have to hit them.